activecollab/databasestructure/README.md

 );
 ```

-Value passed to callback can be a lot of different types.
+JSON fields can store a lot of different data types, so you can't always known which type will be passed to the callback.
+In our everyday use we noticed that arrays are most common data types that are stored in JSON fields.
 To ensure that you always get an array, regardless of what is in the field, pass in the second `$force_array` argument:

 ```php
 $object->modifyStats(